The Art Garage

 My favorite part of this journey is the people.
 Some of my campers have been coming since that first summer in 2008; I get to see them grow up!
 Customers have become friends; my children are friends with customers’ children.

-My staff is like family; Miss Renai has been with us since the doors opened!
+My staff is very important to me.
+Miss Kim brings a level of enthusiasm and caring that perfectly reflects the core values of The Art Garage.
 We have had the opportunity to support our local schools and families and children in need.
-We are so appreciative to have a such a great community and a sense of belonging within it.
+We are so appreciative to have such a great community and a sense of belonging within it.
 We hope to get to know you soon!

 “The purpose of life is to find your gift.
 The meaning of life is to give it away.” ~Picasso